MenezesJL/Dlithe_Internship_Python/README.md

 # Dlithe_Internship_Python
-Internship report on Python conducted by Dlithe
+Internship report and assignments on Python conducted by Dlithe